mattschlosser/php-totp/README.md

 The counter that TOTP uses is the number of time steps that have elapsed since the reference time.
 By default, the reference time is 00:00:00 01/01/1970 (AKA the Unix epoch, or the Unix timestamp `0`).
 The default time step size is 30 seconds.
-Unless you have a good reason to deviate from them, these defaults are reasonable choices.
+Unless you have a good reason to change them, these defaults are reasonable choices.
 If you do choose to customise the time step, bear in mind that very small intervals will make it harder for users since they'll have less time available to enter the correct OTP.
-Similarly, making the interval too large can also make it difficult for users since you may effectively lock them out for a short period after they log off.
+Similarly, making the interval too large can also make it difficult for users since you may effectively lock them out for a short period if they log off after only a short session.

 To use a time step of 60 seconds instead of 30 create your `Totp` instances like this: